Civia-Inc/ssoready/README.md

 1. Clone this repository
 2. Run `./bin/dev-setup` to set up your environment
+3. Run `./bin/dev-seed` to create development user accounts (optional)
-3. Run `./bin/dev-start` to start all services
+4. Run `./bin/dev-start` to start all services

 See [DEVELOPMENT.md](./DEVELOPMENT.md) for complete setup instructions, architecture details, and troubleshooting guides.